kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

  - +autodiff+directdiff+mpi+mpp+openblas+openmp+pywrapper

-If you have any specific questions or need further assistance regarding the test results or the installation process, please let me know.
+The success of the test was determined by reviewing the build logs.

 ```
 SU2 7.5.1 "Blackbird"